symemi115/consumer-age-behaviour/README.md

   - Problem-solving and debugging support

 **Acknowledegments**
-I'd like to personally thank Code Institute for providing this course, I have managed to piece together what I have learned and forumlated this Dataset Visualisation.
-I'd also like to thank my tutor Vasi, who has answered all of my millions of questions and my peers who have helped and motivated me to get through this.
+I extend my sincere gratitude to Code Institute for providing comprehensive data analytics education that formed the foundation of this project.
+The skills and methodologies learned throughout the course were instrumental in developing this data visualization analysis.

+Special thanks to my tutor, Vasi, for their patient guidance and invaluable support in addressing numerous technical questions and challenges encountered during development.

+I also wish to acknowledge my peers for their collaborative spirit, motivation, and shared insights that significantly contributed to the successful completion of this work.